A lunar occultation is when the Moon appears to move in front of another object in the sky like a star, a planet or an asteroid.

 Saturn

-Saturn occulting the Moon.
+Lunar occultation of Saturn.
 Credit: Jamie Cooper/SSPL/Getty Images)

-Saturn occulting the Moon.
-Credit: Jamie Cooper/SSPL/Getty Images)
+Credit: Jamie Cooper/SSPL/Getty Images

 It’s an awe-inspiring sight to watch Saturn and its rings slip behind the Moon’s dark limb through even a small telescope.
 In the UK, the next such event is occurring on 21 August 2024.